nodejs/node/doc/guides/usage-of-primordials-in-core.md

 }
 ```

-This code is expanded internally to something that looks like:
+This code is internally expanded into something that looks like:

 ```js
 {